BIADcore/BIADwiki/README.md

 Login credentials for the local server are stored in the .Rprofile and therefore are automatically invoked when the server runs R in admin.
 These scripts will not work if you want to run them externally from the server as a standard user.
 To fix this issue it is necessary to first load the functions source("https://raw.githubusercontent.com/BIADwiki/BIADwiki/main/R/functions.R") and to replace the "query.database" function with "run.server.query(query.database(sql.command)".

-### General example R scripts for users
-All below is now deprecated! don't do that!

-Files prefaced 'example.xxxxx.R' are generic example files for end users wishing to interact with BIAD via R, for example when building a script to both query and analyse data.
-Get a github account, then clone the whole repository to your local machine to use the scripts.
-If you want to collaborate with coding (rather than just use it) you will need to request permission to push, from the database administrator.

-### Personal R scipts
-Files prefaced 'private.xxxxx.R' in your cloned repository will not be tracked or saved on Github, and will only exist on your machine.